machmol/machmol/README.md

 - 👋 Hi, I’m @machmol
 - 👀 I’m interested in Unity, and c# in general, HTML and CSS
-- 🌱 I’m currently learning c#, .Net
+- 🌱 I’m currently learning c#, .Net, CSS, HTML

 <!---
 machmol/machmol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.